PurpleKingdomGames/indigo/indigo/docs/presentation/materials.md

 Currently, Indigo takes a very simple approach to building up a rendered frame: It uses a painters algorithm to draw all the images one at a time, ordered from most distant from the camera, to nearest.
 In some ways, it isn't even as complicated as [blitting](https://en.wikipedia.org/wiki/Bit_blit).

 To tell Indigo what to draw we need to point it at an image asset using a `Material`.
-There are two material types, the simplest is `Bitmap`.
+There are two standard material types, `Bitmap` and `ImageEffects`.

+> You can create your own materials, and Indigo comes with two other materials in the "extras" library: `LegacyEffects` and materials relating to refraction.

 ```scala mdoc
 Material.Bitmap(AssetName("funny cat"))